sebastian-apps/gaugeview/README.md

 # GaugeView

 GaugeView turns a regular webcam or smartphone camera into a real-time pressure monitor.
-The pressure reading over time can be charted by filming the position of a pressure gauge needle, and the chart can be exported to CSV.
+The pressure reading can be charted over time by filming the position of a pressure gauge needle.
+The chart can be exported to CSV.

 <br />